ljeanner/azure-ipaas-workshop/docs/workshop.md

 <div class="task" data-title="Task">

 > - You will find the instructions and expected configurations for each Lab step in these yellow **TASK** boxes.
-> - Log into your Azure subscription on the [Azure Portal](https://portal.azure.com) using the credentials provided to you.
+> - Log into your Azure subscription on the [Azure Portal][az-portal] using the credentials provided to you.

 </div>